benjystanton/benjystanton.github.io/about.md

 ## Speaking

-Speaking at events is hard, but every now and then I push myself into it.
+I’m not a natural public speaker, but every now and then I push myself into it.
 Here are some past events I’ve spoken at…

 - Port80 Conference, May 2013
-- Swansea Software Development Meet-up, September 2014
+- Swansea Software Development Community, September 2014
 - Port80 LocalHost Meet-up, November 2014
 - BlogConf Conference, October 2014
 - Cross Gov Design Meet-up, September 2015
+- Swansea Software Development Community, November 2015